 Attentional bias in addiction is not a unique consequence of addiction, it can be found in the average healthy person who doesn’t or hasn’t suffered from substance dependence, through simple exposure to associative learning between any stimuli and a rewarding outcome.

 The difference between those suffering from addiction and non-addicted people is how it goes from our brain’s normal desire to facilitate previously rewarded behaviour to something more pathological that has stopped being of benefit to the system (Anderson, 2016).
 As Christiansen, Schoenmakers, and Field (2015) put it, an anxious person will pick up on threatening shapes in the shadows and the corners of their eyes, the struggling dieter will notice the deserts in the café, and the depressed person will favour the negatives comments over of the positive ones.
-Attentional bias is a problem for many people struggling with a range of issues, addiction is no different.
+Attentional bias is a problem for many people struggling with a range of issues.
+Addiction is no different.

 Field and Cox (2008) stated that attentional bias in addiction works through classical conditioning (learning through association), with the attentional biases being paired through repeated use and reward of what will become their addiction.
-For example, pairing drinking with the sight of a pub leads to unconditioned stimuli triggering an unconditioned response.
+For example, pairing drinking with the sight of a pub leads to unconditioned stimuli, triggering an unconditioned response.
 Simply put, you learn to associate seeing a pub with drinking through repeated enjoyable drinking episodes at a pub, which will then trigger a drinking response whenever you see a pub.

 However, some people see this explanation of attentional bias as being too simplistic regarding its effect in addiction.
-This is where the incentive-sensitization theory comes into play.
+This is where the incentive-sensitisation theory comes into play.
 Robinson and Berridge (2001) pointed out that there was a problem with the previous theories’ attempts at explaining addiction and attentional bias because they often thought that people suffering from addiction engage in their addiction for pleasure or to avoid the undesirable consequences of withdrawal.

 Basically, liking is the stage where you still enjoy using the substance and wanting is what replaces that liking stage, where you’re driven to use the substance even though you no longer like and enjoy using it.